FaizaSoOmro256/CodeAlpha_MusicGeneratorAI/README.md

 ---

-# 🙏 Acknowledgements
+## 🙏 Acknowledgements

+This project was developed as part of the **CodeAlpha AI Internship**.
+I sincerely thank **CodeAlpha** for providing the opportunity to work on real-world AI projects and strengthen my skills in Machine Learning, Deep Learning, and Full-Stack AI development.

-Special thanks to the open-source technologies that made this project possible.
+Special thanks to the open-source community and the following technologies that made this project possible:

+* CodeAlpha
-- PyTorch
+* PyTorch
-- FastAPI
+* FastAPI
-- React
+* React
-- music21
-- mido
+* Vite
-- Tailwind CSS
+* Tailwind CSS
-- Chart.js
+* music21
+* mido
-- WebAudio API
+* WebAudio API
-- Vite

----
+* Chart.js
+* Lucide React
+* NumPy
+* SciPy
+* Python

 ## ⭐ Support